suprafrontal/hemato.ai.docs/source/index.html.md

 ## How does it work?

 Images of Peripheral Blood Smears (PBS) usually are very large.
 It is often impractical to submit an entire sample in one API call.
-That's why there is a three step process to submit a PBS for review by Hemato.AI
+That's why there are a few steps to submit a PBS for review by Hemato.AI

-### Step1
+To get Hemato.AI's opinion on a Peripheral Blood Smear you follow this flow:
+1. Get an ID
+2. Upload the files
+3. Request a Diagnostic Study
+4. Wait for it
+5. Ask for the report

+## 1. Get an ID
 Get a new PBS ID.
-This ID will be used to upload the images, provide any other information available and afterwards get the results of Hemato.AI's review.
+This ID will be used to upload the images, request diagnostic study of the sample, provide any other information available and afterwards get the results of Hemato.AI's review.

-#### HTTP Request
+### HTTP Request
 Make a `POST` call to the `/pbs` endpoint

 ```shell